Gullstein

 Gullstein is a village in Aure Municipality in Møre og Romsdal county, Norway.
-The village is located on the eastern side of the island of Tustna.
+The village is located on the eastern side of the island of Tustna, about 10 km east of the village of Tømmervåg and about 20 km west of the village of Aure.
 The Soleimsund Bridge connects Gullstein (and the island of Tustna) to the neighboring island of Stabblandet to the east.

-The village was the administrative centre of the former municipality of Tustna which became part of Aure Municipality in 2006.
+The village was the administrative centre of the old Tustna Municipality which became part of Aure Municipality in 2006.
 The village is the site of Gullstein Church.